leomonta/Python_cpp_builder/ReadME.md

         "libraryDir": [
             "every library directory"
         ],
-        "objectsDir": "directory where the .o files will be saved" "exeDir": "directory where the exe file will be saved" },
+        "objectsDir": "directory where the .o files will be saved", "exeDir": "directory where the exe file will be saved" },
     "libraries": [